Geometric Bounds for Persistence: Abstract

 \section{Abstract}

-In this paper, we bring a new perspective to persistent homology by incorporating key concepts from metric geometry.
-For a given compact subset $\X$ of a Banach space $\Y$, we study the topological features appearing in family $\N_\bullet(\X\subset \Y)$ of nested of neighborhoods of $\X$ in $\Y$ and give several geometric bounds on their persistence (lifespans).
+In this paper, we offer a new perspective on persistent homology by integrating key concepts from metric geometry.
+For a given compact subset $\X$ of a Banach space $\Y$, we analyze the topological features arising in the family $\N_\bullet(\X \subset \Y)$ of nested neighborhoods of $\X$ in $\Y$ and provide several geometric bounds on their persistence (lifespans).

-First, we discuss the lifespans of these homology classes in terms of their filling radii in $\Y$.
-By using this, we relate these lifespans to key invariants in metric geometry such as Urysohn width.
-Next, we bound these lifespans via $\ell^\infty$-principal components of the set $\X$, which are also known as Kolmogorov widths.
-Furthermore, we introduce and study the notion of extinction time of a space $\X$: the critical threshold after which there are no homological features alive in any degree.
-We also describe novel approaches on how to estimate \v{C}ech and Vietoris--Rips extinction times of a set $\X$ by relating $\X$ to its \"uber-contractible cores and to its tight span, respectively.
+We begin by examining the lifespans of these homology classes in terms of their filling radii in $\Y$, establishing connections between these lifespans and fundamental invariants in metric geometry, such as the Urysohn width.
+We then derive bounds on these lifespans by considering the $\ell^\infty$-principal components of $\X$, also known as Kolmogorov widths.

+Additionally, we introduce and investigate the concept of extinction time of a metric space $\X$: the critical threshold beyond which no homological features persist in any degree.
+We propose methods for estimating the \v{C}ech and Vietoris--Rips extinction times of $\X$ by relating $\X$ to its convex hull and to its tight span, respectively.